How to Pitch

 In general, we’re looking for investigations that incorporate compelling storytelling but go beyond feature reporting.
 We want to document wrongdoing and show who’s responsible — whether a company, a regulatory agency, or an elected official.

-In the face of the rapid consolidation of local news, we are actively seeking partnerships with local newsrooms that might need extra financial, editorial, and research support to dig into the issues they know best.
+In the face of the rapid consolidation of local news, we are also actively seeking partnerships with local newsrooms that might need extra financial, editorial, and research support to dig into the issues they know best.

-What we’re NOT looking for in pitches.
+What we’re not looking for in pitches

 We don’t commission traditional profiles, cultural essays, true crime stories, or epic tales of adventure.
-We also currently don’t publish international stories that don’t involve a U.S. policy, institution, or corporation.

 If you are proposing an article that focuses on a particular individual or event, please be sure to explain how that person or situation can shed light on wrongdoing more broadly or help us understand a larger systemic problem — and what sources or other evidence you have to support the story.